jake-orielly/Inquisition/README.md

 # Inquisition
-A basic 2d turn based game
+A game about exploring and crafting